 I will be going on placement next year, can I still run in Surrey Decides?

-Yes it is possible for students who are going into their placement year to run in Surrey Decides, however if you will be working full time on placement, you should run for a voluntary position (zone member role).
-Full time officer roles do not qualify as placements under the University regulations.
+Yes, it is possible for students who are going into their placement year to run in Surrey Decides, however if you will be working full time on placement, you should run for a voluntary position (zone member role).
+Full time officer roles cannot be undertaken as placements under the University regulations and must be done as a year out or after graduating.

 How do I nominate myself for Surrey Decides?

-• All candidates must submit a valid nomination form which is approved by contacts that you have selected.
+- All candidates must submit a valid nomination form.

-• All candidates must submit a budget form even if no money was spent
+- All candidates must submit a budget declaration, even if no money was spent.

-• Submit a manifesto, ballot photo and ballot name by the deadline
+- Submit a manifesto, ballot photo and ballot name to help voters know who you are

-• Campaign for votes (please remind yourself of the rules around campaigning)
+- Campaign for votes within the rules around campaigning

-• Read information about the election that we will send to you
+- Read information about the election that we will send to you via email

 What training is available to candidates?

-• There is a compulsory briefing which takes place on the 15th of February at 6pm online and will also be viewable as a recording after the briefing.
-All candidates are required to submit a form to say that they understand the rules.
+- There is a compulsory briefing which takes place on Thursday 13 February at 18:00 online on Microsoft Teams and will also be viewable as a recording after the briefing.

-• There is an informal training on Saturday the 17th of February in the Duke of Kent building where you will be able to network with other candidates, discuss your ideas and be supported in preparing for Question Time.
+- There is an informal training on Saturday 15 February in the Duke of Kent building where you will be able to network with other candidates, discuss your ideas and be supported in preparing for Question Time.

 What is campaigning and when can it start?

-• Campaigning means actively asking people to vote for you in the election, either via online routes or in-person.
+- Campaigning means actively asking people to vote for you in the election, either online or in-person

 Where can I find the election rules?